No Fee Unless You Win

 Under the new tort reform bill passed in 2023, insurance companies are afforded protections by, among other things, giving them a safe harbor period and increasing the burden imposed on claimants when attempting to prove bad faith conduct by an insurance company.

-The medical expenses incurred as a result of a crash or other incident that gives rise to a legal claim is often a critical driving factor in determining the full value of a legal claim.
+The medical expenses incurred as a result of a crash or other incident that gives rise to a legal claim are often a critical driving factor in determining the full value of a legal claim.
 Florida’s 2023 tort reform bill changes how medical expense damages will be presented to the jury and, therefore, will change how insurance companies value and pay claims.
 Previously, juries were typically presented with the amount of medical bills incurred, regardless of who paid those bills and for how much.
 Defendants were not entitled to benefit from reductions procured by health insurance paid for by the victim.

 The new law changes the medical expenses that juries will see at trial, so only the amount paid for medical treatment will be considered when a jury evaluates the total harm.
 This may result in drastically reduced recoveries.
-This legal change also necessitates consulting with a knowledgeable and experienced attorney, who can navigate the new legal landscape and maximize the likelihood of recovering for the full damages and losses suffered.
+This legal change also necessitates consulting with a knowledgeable and experienced attorney who can navigate the new legal landscape and maximize the likelihood of recovering the full damages and losses suffered.

 One of the notable changes to Florida’s personal injury laws in the 2023 tort reform bill is the revised statute of limitations.
 The statute of limitations sets a time limit within which an injured party must file a lawsuit.
 Previously, Florida had a four-year statute of limitations for most personal injury cases.
 However, under the new law, the statute of limitations has been reduced to two years.
 It is crucial for plaintiffs to be aware of this shorter time frame to ensure they file their lawsuits within the prescribed period.